RAVULAAJAY/ravula-ajay-portfolio-website/README.md

-# Ravula Ajay - AI & Full Stack Developer Portfolio
+# Ravula Ajay - Portfolio

 A modern, responsive portfolio website showcasing projects, skills, and achievements.
 Built with React, TypeScript, and Tailwind CSS.